nabildridi/LogTcpServerReceiverAndViewer/README.md

 # LogTcpServerReceiverAndViewer
-A Tcp server that receive and display log messages (Structured log formats : Logstach, Ecs and Gelf) from multiple remote applications
+A Tcp server that receive and display log messages (Structured log formats : Logstach, Elasticsearh and Graylog) from multiple remote applications

 # About the project :
 The project is composed by two parts :
-- A Tcp server that receives *structured log messages (Logstach, Ecs and Gelf)* from remote applications
+- A Tcp server that receives *structured log messages (Logstach, Elasticsearh and Graylog)* from remote applications
 - A web application that displays the received messages

 # Important note :